TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/FileDirectoryPermissions/Index.rst

 The correct and secure setup of the underlying server is an essential prerequisite for a secure web application.
 Well-considered access permissions on files and directories are an important part of this strategy.
-However, too strict permissions may stop TYPO3 from working properly and/or restrict TYPO3 integrators or editors from using all features of the CMS.
-The official TYPO3 Installation Guide provides further information about the install procedure:
+However, too strict permissions may stop TYPO3 CMS from working properly and/or restrict TYPO3 integrators or editors from using all features of the CMS.
+The official TYPO3 CMS Installation Guide provides further information about the install procedure:
 `http://forge.typo3.org/projects/show/typo3v4-doc\_guide\_install
 <http://forge.typo3.org/projects/show/typo3v4-doc_guide_install>`_